Gioste46/LightMeter/README.md

 **Getting Started**

 1. **Install Node.js:** Download and install Node.js from the  [official Node.js website](https://nodejs.org/en/download) following the provided instructions.
-2. **Download The latest release**: in the release section download the latest release
+2. **Download The latest release**: in the release section, download the latest release
 3. **Install dipendencies:** Run the `npm install` to install the necessary dependencies to run LightMeter
 4. **Run LightMeter:** Navigate to the project directory in your terminal and execute `npm start`.
 This will launch the Electron app and display the pre-installed widgets.